Undergraduate Admission to a Degree Program

-The Health Professions Counseling and Advising Center, located in Room 206, Life Science Building, provides counseling for students interested in medicine, dentistry, optometry, pharmacy and veterinary medicine.
+The Health Professions Advising Center, located in Room 107, Life Science Building, provides advice for students interested in medicine, physician assistant, dentistry, optometry, pharmacy and veterinary medicine.
 All pre-professional students should contact the office upon entering the University.
-The services provided include new student orientation, academic advising, career counseling and assistance in applying to professional school.
-In addition, numerous career materials including catalogs, applications and testing information are available in Room 206, Life Science Building.
+The services provided include new student orientation, supplemental academic and career advising, and assistance in applying to professional school.
+In addition, numerous career materials including catalogs, applications and testing information are available in Room 106, Life Science Building.
 The health professions advisor coordinates the Health Professions Advisory Committee's evaluation recommended for each pre-medical and pre-dental student before applying to professional school.
 Students applying to professional schools should contact the health professions advisor at least one year prior to applying.

 The Health Professions Advisory Committee, which is responsible for recommending students for medical and dental schools, bases evaluations on three factors: a student's academic record, resume, and personal qualities.
 The ideal applicant will demonstrate strength in all three areas.
 The committee may decline to recommend students who have not completed at least a portion of his/her pre-medical or pre-dental sciences at The University of Texas at Arlington, or may be unable to recommend students because their personal qualities are not known.
 Therefore, it is important that a student actively participate in health profession programs involving medical schools and the pre-health related student organizations.
 Also, students should interact with the faculty and pre-medical advisor for at least one year prior to medical school application so the advisors will have an opportunity to become familiar with the students' individual background.

 Students are free to choose the degree program that best suits their interests and abilities; law schools do not require any particular major, degree plan, or courses.
 Students at UTA who are considering law school may take one of two routes, either: (1) selecting any major and minor, or (2) pursuing a major or minor that is specified as pre-law.
 Students wishing to focus on law-related courses at the undergraduate level should consider the pre-law degree plans in political science, criminal justice, philosophy, and history.
-Students who do not follow a pre-law degree track should choose any major and consult the advisor in the major department and/or in the University Advising Center.
+Students who do not follow a pre-law degree track should choose any major and consult the advisor for that major's department.
 They also should confer with an advisor in the UTA Pre-Law Center with regard to recommended additional courses, depending on their degree plans.
 Law schools look favorably on students with diverse academic interests.
 UTA graduates not only in the liberal arts and business but also in math, biology, and engineering, for example, have been successful in law school and beyond.

-1. Each student enrolled in an a bachelor's degree program at UT Arlington shall file a degree plan no later than the end of the second regular semester immediately following the semester in which the student earned a cumulative total of 45 or more semester credit hours for coursework successfully completed by the student, including transfer courses, international baccalaureate courses, dual credit courses, and any other course for which the institution the student attends has awarded the student college course credit, including course credit awarded by examination.
+- Each student enrolled in a a bachelor's degree program at UT Arlington shall file a degree plan no later than the end of the second regular semester immediately following the semester in which the student earned a cumulative total of 30 or more semester credit hours for coursework successfully completed by the student, including transfer courses, international baccalaureate courses, dual credit courses, and any other course for which the institution the student attends has awarded the student college course credit, including course credit awarded by examination.

-2. A student transferring to UT Arlington who begins the student's first semester with 45 or more semester credit hours of course credit for courses shall file a degree plan no later than the end of the student's second regular semester (fall or spring term).
+- A student transferring to UT Arlington who begins their first semester with 30 or more semester credit hours of course credit for courses shall file a degree plan no later than the end of the student's second regular semester (fall or spring term).
 A student whose first term is summer will have through the end of his/her fall term to file the degree plan.
 Students who are unable to be admitted to a major of their choosing must see an academic advisor in the University Advising Center for special permission to enroll.

-(2) the courses for which the student is registering are consistent with that degree plan.
+- the courses for which the student is registering are consistent with that degree plan

-4. If a student does not timely file a degree plan as required, will be notified that the degree plan is required by law under House Bill 3025 and require the student to consult with an academic advisor for that purpose during the semester in which the student receives the notice.
-The student may not obtain an official transcript from the UT Arlington until the student has filed a degree plan.
+- If a student does not timely file a degree plan as required, will be notified that the degree plan is required by law under Senate Bill 25 and require the student to consult with an academic advisor for that purpose during the semester in which the student receives the notice.
+The student may not obtain an official transcript from UT Arlington until they have filed a degree plan.

 Reverse Articulation Requirement